-Currently, no BGA specific sampling is conducted unless a suspected bloom has been noted or reported to WRMD.
-If a bloom is thought to be occurring, grab samples are usually collected to analyse for total microcystins (toxin) concentration, cell enumeration of the number of bacteria present and identification of the type of BGA present.
+BGA specific sampling is usually conducted when a suspected bloom has been noted or reported to WRMD.
+If, upon visual inspection, a bloom is believed to be occurring, grab samples are collected to analyse for total microcystins, bloom density (cell counts) and identification to genus.